MolSSI/QCFractal/docs/qcfractal/source/setup_compute.rst

     The CLI + YAML config file is the current recommended way to start and run Fractal Queue Managers

-At the moment only ProcessPoolExecutor ``qcfractal-manager`` can be spun up from the command line as other distributed workflow managers require additional setup through a YAML config file.
+At the moment only ProcessPoolExecutor ``qcfractal-manager`` can be spun up purely from the command line as other distributed workflow managers require additional setup through a YAML config file.